History

 Movements to Reclaim the River

-By the early 1900’s, the tidal Schuylkill was choked with so much trash and effluent that the river was unable to carry it all away from the city.
+By the early 1900’s, the tidal Schuylkill was choked with so much trash and effluent that the river was unable to carry it away from the city.
 In 1924, John Frederick Lewis and the City Parks Association published a tract calling for the reclamation of the lower Schuylkill River.
 By the middle of the 20th Century, most industry had abandoned the tidal Schuylkill in Center City and West Philadelphia.
 What remained consisted of transportation infrastructure, including rail lines and a newly constructed expressway.
 In the 1980’s, the Fitler Square neighborhood successfully advocated for the creation of Schuylkill River Park at 25th and Spruce Streets.
 Encouraged by its success, John Collins, a landscape architect, proposed a linear park along the largely abandoned riverfront.

 The Growth of Schuylkill Banks